-Sweet Potato Curry Soup combines sweet potatoes with a delicious base red curry recipe that is both comforting and simple to make.
-Serve this soup with a side of rice and some roasted cherry tomatoes for a meatless, filling meal!
+Thai Sweet Potato Soup combines sweet potatoes with a delicious base red curry recipe that is both comforting and simple to make.
+Serve this soup with a side of rice and some sautéed mushrooms for a filling meatless meal!

-I declare 2020 the year of the curry.
-We may have been late to the bandwagon, but we’re on it now, and we’re staying!
+We may have been late to the curry bandwagon, but we’re on it now, and we’re staying!
 I’ve shared ALL the recipes lately, and I’m still thinking of more.
 They are all somewhat similar, starting with a simple base curry sauce.

 My “curry bandwagon” recipes:

 - Best Thai Red Curry Recipe – The base recipe that I’ve used in the other curry recipes.